 Work performed for exempt organizations and governmental entities

-If you perform a job for an exempt organization or governmental entity, you will not charge sales tax on the work, whether it's a capital improvement or repair and maintenance job.
-Building materials transferred to the customer in performance of the job can be purchased without the payment of sales tax using Form ST-120.1, Contractor Exempt Purchase Certificate (Box A).
+If you perform a job for an exempt organization or governmental entity, you will not charge sales tax on the work, whether it’s a capital improvement or repair and maintenance job.
+Building materials transferred to the customer in performance of the job can be purchased without the payment of sales tax using Form ST-120.1, Contractor Exempt Purchase Certificate.
 If you did not use the exemption certificate when you purchased the materials, you may take a credit for sales tax paid on the purchase of materials that were used in the project.
 You cannot take a credit for sales tax paid on other supplies even though they may be used in an exempt job.

 If you enter into a unit-price construction contract or have a preexisting lump-sum contract with a customer, and during the contract period the State or local sales tax rate is increased, you may be eligible for a credit for the additional sales tax you pay on property purchased after the rate change has gone into effect that is incorporated into the project.

 Example: You enter into an irrevocable contract at a time when the sales tax rate is 7%.
 During the course of the project, the sales tax rate increases to 8%.
 You will have to pay 8% sales tax on future purchases of building materials without having the ability to charge your customer the higher rate to recoup your expenses.
-In these circumstances, you can take a credit for the additional tax paid (1%) on those materials purchased after the rate increase and used solely in that contract.
+In these circumstances, you can claim a credit or refund for the additional tax paid (1%) on those materials purchased after the rate increase and used solely in that contract.

 Other situations where you may take a credit

 If you purchase materials and pay sales tax in New York and you later use these materials in a job outside New York State, you are allowed to take a credit for the sales tax paid to New York.

 You can also take a credit in the following situations:

 - You charge your customer sales tax in error and later give the customer a refund of the tax.

 - You overpaid the sales tax.